Photo above: Robert M. Meyers

 The Christophers' story is long and detailed with much documentation from state agency, court and other filings.
-Yet, I must note that when I queried the Department of Consumer Protection in 2010/2011 asking for information about Meyers, I wasn't given anything related to the Christophers' complaint.
+Yet, I must note that when I first queried the Department of Consumer Protection in 2010/2011 asking for information about Meyers, I wasn't given anything related to the Christophers' complaint.
 A search of court records also came up blank -- although the Christophers had filed a lawsuit against Meyers in Middlesex Superior Court.
 When people ask: How has Meyers escaped attention for so many years, and with so many complaints?
-Well, some of it may be deficiencies in government filing and record keeping, some of it may be circumstance, and some of it may be more than luck.
+Well, some of it may be deficiencies in government filing and record keeping, some of it may be circumstance, and some of it may be corruption -- remember, this all takes place in Corrupticut.
 As you read on, you will see how pieces come together -- or do not.

 In July 2006, the Christophers wrote to the office of Chief State's Attorney Kevin T. Kane in Rocky Hill.
 The Christophers' purpose was "to register a complaint against the subject (Meyers) new home contractor."
 The Christophers charged that Meyers had caused them: 1) Mental Anguish and Depression; 2) Financial Exploitation; and, 3) Coercion or deceiving into signing a contract.
 The letter to Kane states that Meyers has caused a "complete disaster ... consistently failed to follow the blueprints, has committed a half dozen building code violations ... building costs have escalated ... he (Meyers) has destroyed our dream and threatened our financial security.
 Sometime in March, Mr. Meyers offered us a refund of monies paid and he would release us from the contract.
 When we accepted, he reneged."
 Mr. Christopher literally pleaded with Chief State's Attorney Kane, putting in writing that both he and his wife were suffering significant health effects from their dealings with Meyers.
 Further, Mr. Christopher wrote, "Mr. Meyers has not missed an opportunity to take shortcuts and shortchange us in the process."
 The letter notes that for a supposed even-cost window swap, "He (Meyers) lied.
 We subsequently discovered the change would benefit him by approximately $1500.
 This is only one example."
 Mr. Christopher wrote that Meyers tried to sell them window trim already included in their contract.
 "He has also taken many shortcuts in construction to save money.
 The bottom line is we are not getting what we are paying for.
 We are not wealthy people.
 This has created a financial hardship."
 Mr. Christopher closed by telling Chief State's Attorney Kevin T. Kane's office, "Your prompt attention to this matter will be appreciated."

 On September 15, 2006 (about two months later), Kane's office responded to the Christophers.
 The essence of the letter is in this line: "... the nature of your complaint appears to fall more appropriately under the jurisdiction of the Office of the Attorney General and Department of Consumer Protection."
 It was all part of a run-around the Christophers (and others) would get until they realized nothing would be done by any state entity.
-What was perhaps as infuriating for the Christophers -- and I experienced it also -- is these state officials claim to assist consumers who are victims of illegal activity, but when it comes to walking the talk, there's no follow through.
+What was perhaps as infuriating for the Christophers -- and I experienced it also -- is these state officials claim to assist consumers who are victims of illegal activity, but when it comes to walking the talk, don't count on it.

 What enforcement action did the Department of Consumer Protection and the Office of the Attorney General take after each was asked by the Christophers for help?
 The same as the Office of Chief State's Attorney Kevin T. Kane (Connecticut's top criminal prosecutor) -- none.
 Absolutely zero.
 Meyers again got a pass from state enforcement agencies.